pypa/packaging.python.org/source/tutorials/packaging-projects.rst

 - ``urls`` lets you list any number of extra links to show on PyPI.
   Generally this could be to the source, documentation, issue trackers, etc.

-Besides the entries shown above, there are a few more.
-You can use ``keywords`` to list keywords to improve discoverability.
-You can make a list of ``dependencies`` that are required to install your package.
-You can list ``scripts``/``gui-scripts`` or general plugin-like ``entry-points``; see :ref:`project metadata specification <declaring-project-metadata>` for details on these and a little more.

-There is also one special entry: ``dynamic``.
-This is a list of fields (from the above) that are specified dynamically during the building of your project instead of being listed in the static :file:`pyproject.toml`.
-Some backends allow ``version`` to be dynamic, and pull it from a file or your Version Control System.
+See the :ref:`project metadata specification <declaring-project-metadata>` for details on all of the fields that can be defined in the ``project`` table.
+Some other common ones are ``keywords`` to improve discoverability and the ``dependencies`` that are required to install your package.

 Creating README.md
 ------------------